About This Project

 What is the context of this research?

 There is a high cost associated with differentiating erythropoietic stem cells into mature red blood cells in vitro.
-The majority of this cost is created by the hormones required to induce differentiation, which must be exogenously introduced to actively differentiating cells.
-The most important and well studied hormone driving erythropoiesis is erythropoietin (EPO).
-In vivo, EPO production is triggered under hypoxic conditions and is secreted by the kidneys.
-EPO then moves to bone marrow cells where, through various cellular pathways, it stimulates pluripotent stem cells to differentiate into red blood cells.
-We plan to develop a low cost production method of providing differentiating cells in vitro with EPO by genetic modification.
+The majority of this cost is created by the hormones, culture media and necessary growth environment required to induce differentiation, which must be exogenously introduced to actively differentiating cells.
+We plan to develop a low cost production method by genetic modification.

 What is the significance of this project?